bwat47/joplin-wrapped-line-indent/docs/ADR/001-position-keyed-cache.md

 ### Option A — Prefix-text-only cache (rejected)

-Key measurements solely by the normalised prefix string (e.g. `"  - "`, `"> "`).
-A cache hit on any line with the same prefix text reuses that measurement for all other lines sharing that prefix.
+Key measurements solely by normalized prefix string; any line sharing a prefix reuses the cached width.

-**Advantages:**

-- Simpler implementation (on paper) — one cache, no fallback logic.
-- Measurements naturally survive scrolling: a line that leaves and re-enters the viewport reuses its cached value immediately, with no re-measurement round-trip.
-- No position-tracking overhead.
+**Advantages:** Simpler; measurements survive scrolling without re-measurement.

 **Problems:**

-- Two lines with identical prefix text may render at different pixel widths if their surroundings differ — for example, if an inline widget appears earlier in the line, or if font shaping causes different glyph widths for the same character sequence in different contexts.
-Using a shared measurement in those cases produces incorrect indentation for some lines.
+- Two lines with identical prefix text can render at different pixel widths (e.g. if markup is hidden/revealed on one line), producing incorrect indentation.
-- Without separate pruning or eviction, the cache can hold stale measurements for prefix patterns that no longer appear, growing with the number of distinct prefixes seen over time.
-- There is no way to force re-measurement of a specific line without invalidating all lines sharing that prefix, making targeted refresh difficult.
+- No way to force re-measurement of a specific line without invalidating all lines sharing that prefix.
-- In practise, these issues end up greatly complicating this approach (unless the decision is made to not handle edge cases like lists inside block quotes).
+- Together, these problems significantly complicate this approach due to interactions with Joplin's markup rendering (where markdown can be conditionally revealed based on cursor position).

 ### Option B — Position-keyed cache with prefix fallback (chosen)

-Key the primary cache by `${line.from}:${prefix.text}`.
-Additionally maintain a secondary cache keyed by normalised prefix text.
-When a line has no primary measurement yet, consult the fallback cache before falling back further to a character-width estimate.
+Key the primary cache by `${line.from}:${prefix.text}`; maintain a secondary cache keyed by normalized prefix text as a fallback.

 ---